cni-iisc/cni_11ty/schools/cni-summer-school-2025.md

   <li><strong>Will accommodation be provided on the IISc campus to the participants?</strong>
     <ul style="list-style-type: circle;">
-      <li>The participants can express their willingness for accommodation on the IISc campus in the registration form.
-However, it is subject to availability, and the corresponding information will be sent to the participants in due course of time.
-Also, note that the accommodation (if provided) will be on a chargeable basis.</li>
+      <li>No, accommodation will not be provided to the participants.</li>
     </ul>
   </li>